isi-nlp/RECAP/README.md

 # RECAP

-The official repository for the ACL 2023 paper "Retrieval-Enhanced Context-Aware Prefix Encoder for Personalized Dialogue Response Generation".
+The official repository for the ACL 2023 paper "RECAP: Retrieval-Enhanced Context-Aware Prefix Encoder for Personalized Dialogue Response Generation".

 # Installation